raoufkeskes/Higgs-Boson-Machine-Learning-Challenge-by-ATLAS/README.md

 ```
 #### define the AMS score ####
 '''
-- an implementation of the AMS score if you need it on your validation set
+- an implementation of the AMS score if you need it
 '''
 def ams(s, b):
     return np.sqrt(2 * ((s + b + 10) * np.log(1.0 + s/(b + 10)) - s))